Rowerliu/ADD/README.md

 ### Generating a sequence of intermediate images between source domain and target domain
 1. Train a diffusion model on your data based on the [guided-diffusion](https://github.com/openai/guided-diffusion)<br/>
-2. Assign the path of trained models, and then generate intermediate images<br/>
+2. Assign the path of trained models, and then generate intermediate images (The total diffusion process includes 1000 steps, and we can get 10 intermediate images)<br/>
 `python scripts/frequency_generating_m_samples.py --diffusion_steps=1000 --amount=10`

 ## Acknowledgements